tkych/donuts/README.markdown

 && makes a graph by bundling some nodes, edges and graphs.
 $$ outputs an image of the graph.

-For more details, please see index(Under Translation) or index-ja(Japanease) in doc directory.
+For further details, please see index (Under Translation) or index-ja (Japanease) in doc directory.

 ## The Goal of Donuts